na-stewart/sanic-security/README.md

 ## Two-Step Verification

 * Request Two-step Verification (Creates and encodes a two-step session)

+A route that is only used for requesting verification is not recommended and should be conditional.
+For example, an account logging in is unverified and requires verification.

 Key | Value |
 --- | --- |